 1. Blades for cutting hard objects (for example, cardboard, wood, metal), chainsaws - 30-45 degrees.

-3. Kitchen cutting tools for cutting various products need to be sharpened at 20-25 degrees.
+3. Kitchen cutting tools for slicing various products need to be sharpened at 20-25 degrees.

-4. Simple knives for cutting bread, vegetables and fruits require 15-20 degrees of sharpening.
-At the same angle, you need to sharpen ordinary household scissors, as well as razor knives.
+4. Simple knives for slicing bread, vegetables and fruits require 15-20 degrees of sharpening.
+Regular household scissors, as well as razor knives, should be sharpened at the same angle.

 Necessary materials